Human Resources

 Job: A job is a group of duties and responsibilities to be performed by an employee.
 These duties and responsibilities are outlined in a position description, which documents the essential tasks, functions, and qualifications required to perform the work and is used to determine the job profile that best describes the work.
 Job profiles are defined by the families and classifications they are in, which drive everything about a position from pay rate type, eligibility criteria for benefits, employment program provisions, accruals, accounting groups, and reporting codes.

-Lifespan: Each position has a lifespan, which drives whether the work is considered regular, nonpermanent, intermittent, or temporary.
+Lifespan: Each position has a lifespan, which drives whether the work is considered regular, nonpermanent, intermittent, fixed term or temporary.
 A position’s lifespan, in part, is defined by the employee sub-type.

 • Regular positions, whether hourly or salaried, have a start date but no end date.
 Regular positions represent work that remains after the incumbent leaves, appear in vacancy reports when unfilled, and their duties and responsibilities are defined without a specific employee in mind.

 • Intermittent positions are classified hourly positions without an expected future end date.
-The nature of work is sporadic and does not fit a particular pattern.
+The nature of work must be sporadic and not fit a particular pattern.

-A position’s lifespan continues until the work is no longer needed or the rules defining the employee sub-type require the position to be eliminated.
+A position’s lifespan continues until the work is no longer needed or the rules defining the employee sub-type requires that the position is eliminated.

 Return to top